SarvarKh/ofn-wiki/Data-initialization----bootstrapping,-seeding,-and-importing-data.md

-# Data Initialization - bootstrapping data, seeding data, and importing sample data
+This page is for collecting thoughts, questions, possibilities, and links for implementing data initialization.
+It is part of the Development pages.

-This page is for collecting thoughts, questions, possibilities, and links for implementing data initialization:
+Data Initialization covers the functionality for:
-* the functionality for loading the initial data required to get the system to run (the **boostrapping data**),
+* loading the initial data required to get the system to run (the **boostrapping data**),
-* the functionality for importing and creating **seed data**,
+* importing and creating **seed data**,
-* and the functionality for loading different sets of **sample data**
+* loading different sets of **sample data**

 **THIS PAGE IS A WORK IN PROGRESS.
 EDIT AND ADD TO IT TO RECORD ISSUES, QUESTIONS, AND DECISIONS.**